🔍

 verbo irregolare

-cuòcere : to cook
+cuocere : to cook

 cuò|ce|re : (accento grave)

-Indicative mood (Indicativo) of the verb cuòcere
+indicativo cuocere.
+Indicative mood of the verb cuocere

 Tempo semplice